drlsn/gwent-clone-api-doc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; My main focus will be directed towards creating a backend or API first, with frontend development being probably a separate project.
 For educational purposes, I plan to create a bit overengineered version of the game and the knowledge gathered will serve me as a foundation for future projects.

-&nbsp;&nbsp;&nbsp;&nbsp; I want to put much emphasis on quality attributes, so I am going to actively develop a well organized technical specification document.
+&nbsp;&nbsp;&nbsp;&nbsp; I want to put more emphasis on quality attributes, so I am going to actively develop a well organized technical specification document.
 Besides it I am also writing this article in a form of blog post, so I can present my thought process in a natural language.

 &nbsp;&nbsp;&nbsp;&nbsp; There is a concept of architectural drivers, the four groups are:
 - Functional requirements